Self-hosted mouse click/keydown counter thingamajig =] (OS X/Wind0ngs lol)

 that shit (which does seem to gener8 SIGINT

-).
+, so maybe they finally fixed that bullshit.
 Also, Wind0ngs seems to be running timers in parallel so we do have to purposely stall/offset the timer for writing the counter file.
-Otherwise both the MySQL insert and this timer might run together, resulting in a counter file with stale data.
-As such this particular timer will fire every minute but inside of it there's a wait for at least 200 milliseconds, it will also sleep additional 20ms for as long as MySQL is inserting.
+Otherwise both the MySQL insert and this timer might run together, resulting in a counter file with wrong data.
+As such this particular timer will fire every minute but inside of it there's a wait for at least 200 milliseconds, it will also sleep for an additional 20ms as long as MySQL is inserting.

 First off, I've included project files/solution bullshit so you should be able to just open those in your IDE and start editing.
 They should all contain relative paths regarding sauce/incl00d dirs etc, but to make sure it werks try compiling right away without any modifications.
-Just make sure you've installed the proper libraries first 0bv (i.e. follow the steps below first). ;]
+Note that you still have to install the MySQL library first, since str0kem #include

 Since it was a fucking pain to figure out how to properly link (embedded) shit, I'm gonna be a br0 and explain all that shit right here. =]